 Fees Required and is non-refundable after first seven (7) days of enrollment.
 Covers costs for copies, handouts, clinical logbooks, lab fees, scantrons.
-A late payment fee of \$25 per day up to \$125 is assessed to students who do not complete payment by the deadline.
+A late payment fee of \$25 per day up to \$125 per day is assessed to students who do not complete payment.